 • In a large pot or Dutch oven, melt the butter over medium-low heat.
 Add the onion, carrot, and celery and saute until the onion is translucent, 10 to 15 minutes.
 Add the garlic and cook for an additional 1 minute.
 Add the flour and cook for 2 minutes, stirring constantly.

-• Slowly add the hot chicken stock, stirring constantly, and simmer over low heat until thickened, about 1 minute.
+• Slowly add the hot chicken broth, stirring constantly, and simmer over low heat until thickened, about 1 minute.
 Stir in the heavy cream, salt, pepper, thyme and bay leaves.
 Adjust the heat to maintain a slow simmer while you prepare the dumplings.

 • Make the Dumplings: In a medium bowl, whisk together the flour, baking powder, and salt.
 Add the melted butter and milk and stir with a rubber spatula until the dough just comes together.